NHSDigital/dtos-cohort-manager/docs/user-guides/user_guide.md

 There is a script in `application/CohortManager/Set-up/azurite` that alllows you to send sample files to azurite.

-Before your run the script you must download the sample files from confluence (you can see which files you need to download by running the command without arguments) run the following command: `pip install azure-storage-blob python-dotenv`
+Before you run the script you must install the dependencies by running the following command: `pip install azure-storage-blob python-dotenv`

-Run the file without arguments (`pyhton send-sample-file.py`) to see the help page
+Run the file without arguments (`python send_sample_file.py`) to see the full instructions

 ### Set-up Azure Storage Explorer